"A Sketch in the Park"

 Lettered below image with the title "A SKETCH IN THE PARK" and "Published by T. McLean, 26, Haymarket, July 27, 1834 / Maguire & Co. lithog."

-Portrait of the 1st Duke of Wellington in profile in a top hat walking arm-in-arm with Mrs. Arbuthnot, who wears a bonnet, beside the fence of Hyde Park, beyond which can be seen in outline Sir Richard Westmacott's statue of Achilles raised in honour and dedicated to the Duke in 1822.
+Sketch portrait of a couple walking who can be identified as Arthur Wellesley, 1st Duke of Wellington in profile in a top hat walking arm-in-arm with Mrs. Arbuthnot, who wears a bonnet and carries a parasol in her left hand.
+If there was any doubt as to the subjects, they stroll beside a fence, beyond which can be seen, in outline, Sir Richard Westmacott's statue of Achilles - raised in honour and dedicated to the Duke in 1822.

 Harriet Arbuthnot (1793–1834) (née Fane) was the Duke of Wellington's closest female confidant.
-She was a granddaughter of the Earl of Westmorland.
-Her husband was the diplomat and politician Rt Hon Charles Arbuthnot MP, also a close friend of the Duke of Wellington.
+She was a granddaughter of the Earl of Westmorland and her husband was the diplomat and politician Rt Hon Charles Arbuthnot M.P., also a close friend of the Duke of Wellington.

 See BM 1868,0808.9387 for similar.